 Do you need the longest vacation?
 Or just sit at home watching some old retro movies?
 You may also have a plan to start your business.

 Whatever your plans may be, you need to start working for retirement as soon as you start earning.
 But, when you start earning in your early days, that’s when you just enjoy your time in your leisure and retirement is just farthest from your mind.
-But, when the actual retirement time arrives, you realise it’s too late to start your planning.
-And suddenly you also realise that you are not getting your regular monthly payments means you need to live your further life only on the savings you accumulated over the past years.
+But, when the actual retirement time arrives, you realize it’s too late to start your planning.
+Suddenly you also realise that you are not getting your regular monthly payments means you need to live your entire life only on the savings you accumulated over the past years.
 Scary!
 Right?

 Do not worry!
 This article will help you to know why planning for your retirement is important for you and also a step-by-step guide for your retirement planning.

 Why retirement planning is important?

 We all have fantasized about our retirement days getting free from all the work responsibilities and living a luxurious and peaceful life.
 However, only a few of us will be able to achieve the ideal retirement life.
 Here are the top reasons why retirement planning should be on your priority list: